mrmrs/mnml/README.md

 View the project page at [http://mn-ml.cc](http://mn-ml.cc "MNML - A light-weight responsive html5 boilerplate.")

 MNML is a starting point for prototyping responsive HTML5 SASS projects.
 Uses gulp to create a dev environment for rapidly prototyping sites.

 ## Features

 * sass compilation
 * css minification
 * css linting
 * autoprefixer (automatically adds appropriate vendor prefixes)
 * browser reload on filesave
 * local server for serving a static site

 ## Getting started

+Watch [this screencast](https://vimeo.com/121332805) on getting mnml setup or follow the directions below.

+### Instructions

 * Create a new repo for your project on Github
-* In terminal run
+* In terminal run each line as a separate command
 ```bash
     git clone git@github.com:mrmrs/mnml.git yourNewRepoName
     cd yourNewRepoName